ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 !!! warning

     It will soon become mandatory to have MFA enabled on your Kelvin2 account.
-Failure to activate multi-factor authentication by 31st January 2024 may result in your account being temporarily disabled.
+Failure to activate multi-factor authentication may result in your account being temporarily disabled.
 To set up MFA, follow the instructions provided [further down this page](#multi-factor-authentication-mfa-on-kelvin2).

 ### Access from outside the QUB network